You said, we did

 You said;

-You wanted the Fire Safety Packs to be more tailored and relevant to your needs;
+You wanted the Fire Safety Packs to be more tailored to your needs.

 We did;